 Now that I have graduated with a two-year degree, I am ready to continue my journey at a university.

-Community college helped me adjust to higher education, and to the United States, while also exploring my options and interests.
+Community college helped me adjust to higher education in the United States.
+I was able to advance my studies while also exploring my options and interests.
 It gave me an opportunity to meet amazing people in different walks of life.
 It gave me a chance to connect with various organizations, as well.

-If you are thinking of pursuing a degree in the United States, but you are not entirely positive about the transitions you will have to face or the scholastic responsibilities involved, consider starting at a community college.
+If you are thinking of pursuing a degree in the United States, but you are not entirely confident about the commitment, consider starting at a community college.

-A community college will give you a chance to figure out what career path you really want to follow by taking classes in your field without the pressure of a four-year commitment.
+A community college will give you a chance to take classes without a four-year commitment.

 But this decision will be different for everyone.
-The most important thing is to be realistic and practical about what you can handle and what is right for you at this time.
+The most important thing is to be realistic about what you can handle.
+Consider what is right for you at this time.

 If you are honest with yourself about the academic, financial, and cultural responsibilities that come along with choosing a school that you like, you will surely make the right decision when deciding between a community college or university in the U.S.